rschoultz/dnsquerylog/README.md

 **4. Disk Storage**.
 The service is using Letsencrypt to acquire a certificate, and requires a directory to store the key material.

+# Usage

+Modify conf/config.go to reflect the IP address of where you intend to run the service.

 # Disclaimer